 Recognizing talent is key to the Ministry’s mandate for knowledge development and enabling the UAE’s cultural sector with an environment where emerging talent can thrive.

-In line with this, the Ministry of Culture and Knowledge Development have launched several awards in visual arts, performing arts and literature.
+In line with this, the Ministry of Culture and Youth have launched several awards in visual arts, performing arts and literature.

 The Ministry has also set up the Al Burda Award; launched in 2004, it is an international initiative focused on supporting and fostering creativity, as well as raising awareness about Islamic art and culture both locally and globally.
 This award recognizes talent in the categories of poetry and Arabic calligraphy with a mix of traditional and modern elements of Islamic art.